Milk Kefir FAQ

 Q: How will I know if I've successfully made kefir?
 How do I know if I shouldn't drink it?

-A: The milk will thicken and can have a tangy or sour aroma.
+A: The milk will thicken and can have a tangy or sour aroma and flavor.
 We always recommend that you refrain from consuming anything that looks, smells, or tastes unpleasant.

 Q: What does kefir taste like?

 A: The taste of finished kefir varies greatly based on the type of milk used and the length of time it is cultured.
 Milk kefir can have a sour taste and an effervescent texture.
 If you have not tried kefir, we recommend purchasing kefir at the grocery store to try before purchasing a starter culture.

 Q: How long can I store the kefir in the refrigerator?